Rational points on elliptic K3 surfaces of quadratic twist type

 A basic approach of studying how many rational points an algebraic variety possesses is via their density in Zariski topology and in analytic topology.
 A conjecture of Mazur states the following: \begin{conjecture}[\cite{Mazur}, Conjecture 1] Let $X$ be a smooth variety over $\BQ$.
 Suppose that $X(\BQ)$ is Zariski dense.
 Then the topological closure of $X(\BQ)$ in $X(\BR)$ is open (that is, a finite union of connected components of $X(\BR)$). \footnote{However this conjecture turns out to be false in its full generality, as demonstrated by counter-examples constructed by Colliot-Thélène, Skorobogatov and Swinnerton-Dyer in \cite[\S5]{CT-Sk-SD}.
 Several amendments to Conjecture \ref{conj:Mazur} have also been proposed, cf. e.g. \cite[Conjectures 2 \& 3]{Mazur2} and \cite[Conjectures 4 \& 5]{CT-Sk-SD}.} \end{conjecture}

 A finer notion than the Zariski density is the so-called \emph{Hilbert property} (abbreviated as (HP) in the sequel, cf. \cite[Definition 3.1.2]{Serre}).
 Recall that for $X$ a variety over a number field $k$, the set $X(k)$ is \emph{thin} if there exist a finite number of dominant generically finite morphisms $\pi_i:Y_i\to X,1\leqslant i\leqslant r$ over $k$ without rational sections such that $X(k)\setminus \cup_{i=1}^r \pi_i(Y_i(k))$ is contained in a proper Zariski closed subset of $X$ (cf. \cite[\S3.1]{Serre}, \cite[\S 1.1]{Corvaja-Zannier}).
 We say that $X$ verifies (HP) over $k$ if $X(k)$ is not thin.
 The following conjecture was raised by Corvaja and Zannier: \begin{conjecture}[\cite{Corvaja-Zannier}, Question-Conjecture 1] Suppose that $X$ is smooth and algebraically simply connected.
 If $X(k)$ is Zariski dense, then $X$ verifies (HP) over the number field $k$. \end{conjecture}

-Throughout this article, by a K3 surface, we mean a projective, smooth, geometrically integral surface $\CE$ defined over a field $k$ having trivial canonical class and $H^1(\CE,\mathcal{O}_\CE)=0$.
-Moreover it is called \emph{elliptic} if it admits over $k$ a fibration $\pi:\CE\to B$ into a curve $B$ whose generic fibre is a smooth genus one curve.
+Throughout this article, by a K3 surface, we mean a projective, smooth, geometrically integral surface $\CE$ defined over a field $k$ having trivial canonical class and $\operatorname{H}^1(\CE,\mathcal{O}_\CE)=0$.
+Moreover it is called \emph{elliptic} if it admits over $k$ a fibration $\pi:\CE\to B$ onto a curve $B$ whose generic fibre is a smooth genus one curve.
 Results on producing rational points (over the ground field) on K3 surfaces defined over number fields are rare in current literature, although a result of Bogomolov-Tschinkel \cite{B-T} states that rational points are potentially dense on elliptic K3 surfaces (i.e. rational points defined over a finite extension of the ground field are Zariski dense).